-Aeris Resources’ Tritton operations, located near Nyngan in New South Wales, have archieved record production of copper in recent years, with ore currently sourced from the Tritton and Murrawombie underground mines.
+Aeris Resources’ Tritton Copper Operations, located near Nyngan in New South Wales, is targeting 27,000 tonnes of copper production in FY18.
+Ore is currently sourced from the Tritton and Murrawombie underground mines.
 The operations are 100 per cent owned and operated by Aeris’ subsidiary, Tritton Resources Pty Limited.

 All Copper concentrate is sold to Glencore, following a life of mine offtake agreement executed in September 2012.

 At current production rates, the Tritton Copper Operations have an estimated mine life of six years.
 This said, Aeris has an extensive portfolio of identified exploration and development projects, and remains confident about the long-term growth prospects at the Tritton Copper Operation, and the potential for further discoveries in this highly prospective region.

 During FY2017 three major capital projects were commenced which set-up the Tritton Copper Operations for the coming years:

 · Ventilation Shaft at the Tritton Underground Mine;

 · A strategic $7.5M exploration program on our Tritton tenement package

 The 864 metre, 5 metre diameter, Ventilation Shaft at the Tritton Underground Mine will enable mining to be extended to at least 4000mRL at production rates of 1Mtpa or better and will be commissioned in the first quarter of FY18.
 Development of the Murrawombie Underground Mine commenced in FY17 and replaces the North-East / Larsens mine, which ceased production during the year.
 The Murrawombie underground mine will reach full production during FY18.
 To view the Vent Shalf Video; please click here.

 Ventilation fans being installed at Tritton Underground Mine